Get On Board with Gray

-If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray decoration is having a moment right now.
+If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray decorations are having a moment right now.
 Gray is the Goldilocks of the new neutral tones craze: not as dark and foreboding as black but not as sterile and plain as white.
-And as designers have infused grays into natural tones, as it appears in nature, grays across the spectrum can be used in any room or feature of your home; flooring, furniture, wall paint, cabinets, you name it.
+As designers have infused grays into natural tones, as it appears in nature, grays across the spectrum can be used in any room or feature of your home; flooring, furniture, wall paint, cabinets – you name it.

 Gray as the Ultimate Neutral

 Homeowners want a coordinating wall and flooring color scheme to serve as a backdrop for décor and furniture.
-Above all, this is largely because space aesthetics are defined by the elements inside, especially focal points like wall hangings and accessories; items of interesting scale, size or color emerge against a subdued, neutral canvas.
+Above all, this is largely because space aesthetics are defined by the elements inside, especially focal points like wall hangings and accessories; items of an interesting scale, size, or color emerge against a subdued, neutral canvas.

 Gray as a Statement Piece

 Gray decoration doesn’t always have to play a supporting role.
-It can take center stage.
+It can easily take center stage.
 For instance, imagine dark, dramatic gray feature tiles set against white patterned fields and borders in a foyer; a feature wall of Thunderstorm Gray where a beige tone had faded; or in a similar vein, a multi-tone, Heathered Greige plush carpet softening a Master Bedroom…

 What’s Going Gray?

 Flooring: Hardwood wide-planks and waterproof resilient plank flooring continue to grow in popularity with designers, custom home builders, and affluent homeowners.

-Exterior: If you’re considering painting your home, gray decoration should be on your shortlist.
+Exterior: If you’re considering painting your home, gray decorations should be on your shortlist.
 For the same reasons mentioned above, homeowners are favoring gray to complement exterior elements like trim, gutter, shutters, and front door pairings.

 Need help finding the right flooring to strike the perfect balance and make gray decoration and design POP in your home?
 Call Tish!
 Tish Flooring brings samples to you!
 Call (317) 879-TISH (8474) or schedule a free, in-home consultation online.
 Take the quote we give you and compare it Lowe’s, Home Depot, or anywhere else.
 They hope you won’t!